 The Women's Project of New Jersey, Inc. (WPNJ) was a non-profit corporation organized in October 1984 that worked to promote "the understanding of the role of women in the history and culture of New Jersey."

 Questions concerning the content of, access to, or the use and reproduction of manuscript collections should be addressed to email@example.com.

-Questions concerning the possible donation of manuscripts should be directed to Albert C. King, Curator of Manuscripts.
+Questions concerning the possible donation of manuscripts should be directed to Sonia Yaco, Associate Director of Special Collections and University Archives.